 The Committee on Program shall prepare an annual program of events and budget for Board approval, and carry out those events.

-The Committee on Status of Women shall make the membership aware of issues which affect the status of women in the Federal Government and work on issues of concern to the membership.
+The Committee on Status of Women and Mentoring shall make the membership aware of issues which affect the status of women in the Federal Government, champion women’s issues within the federal government, manage the mentoring program and work on other issues of concern to the membership.

-.

 The Nominating Committee shall recommend candidates for Officers of the EWG to the membership.
 Working in partnership with the Membership Committee, the Nominating Committee shall prepare and distribute voting materials to the membership and tabulate membership votes.